 The GWAS is a powerful tool for identifying genetic loci associated with any trait, including diseases and clinical biomarkers, as well as non-clinical and molecular phenotypes such as height and gene expression 3 (eQTLs).
 Sharing of GWAS results as summary statistics (i.e. variant, effect size, standard error, p-value etc.) has enabled a range of important secondary research applications including: causal gene and functional variant prioritisation 1, causal cell/tissue type nomination 2, pathway analysis 3, causal inference (Mendelian randomization; MR) 4, risk prediction 3, genetic correlation 5 and heritability estimation 6.
 However, the utility of GWAS summary statistics is hampered by the absence of a universally adopted storage format and associated tools.

 Historic lack of a common standard has resulted in GWAS analysis tools outputting summary statistics in different tabular formats (e.g. plink 10, GCTA 11, BOLT-LMM 12, GEMMA 13, Matrix eQTL 14 and meta-analysis tools e.g. METAL 15).
 As a consequence, various processing issues are typically encountered during secondary analysis.
 First, there is often inconsistency and ambiguity of which allele relates to the effect size estimate (the “effect” allele).
 Confusion over the effect allele can have disastrous consequences on the interpretation of GWAS findings and the validity of post-GWAS analyses.
 For example MR studies may provide causal estimates with incorrect effect directionality 16.
-Likewise, prediction models based on polygenic risk scores might predict disease groups wrongly or suffer reduced power if some of the effect directionalities are incorrect.
+Likewise, prediction models based on polygenic risk scores might predict disease wrongly or suffer reduced power if some of the effect directionalities are incorrect.
 Second, the schema (i.e. which columns/fields are included and how they are named) of these tabular formats varies greatly.
 Absent fields can limit analyses and although approaches exist to estimate the values of some of these missing columns (e.g. standard error from P value) imprecision is introduced reducing subsequent test power.
 Varying field names are easily addressed in principle but can be cumbersome and error prone.
 Third, data are frequently distributed with no or insufficient metadata describing the study, trait(s), and variants (e.g., trait measurement units, variant id/annotation sources, etc.) which can lead to errors, impede integration of results from different studies and hamper reproducibility.
 Fourth, querying unindexed text files is slow and memory inefficient, making some potential applications computationally infeasible (e.g. systematic hypothesis-free analyses).

 Some proposals for a standard tabular format have been made.
-The EBI-NHGRI GWAS catalog (www.ebi.ac.uk/gwas) developed a tab-separated values (TSV) text format with a minimal set of required (and optional) columns along with standardized headings 7.
+The EBI-NHGRI GWAS catalog (www.ebi.ac.uk/gwas) developed a tab-separated values (TSV) text format with a minimal set of required (and optional) columns along with standardised headings 7.
 The SMR tool 8 introduced a binary format for rapid querying of quantitative trait loci.
 These approaches are adequate for storing variant level summary statistics but do not enforce allele consistency or support embedding of essential metadata.
 Learning from these examples and our experiences performing high-throughput analyses across two research centres, we developed a set of requirements for a suitable universal format (Table 1).
 These features place emphasis on consistency and robustness, capacity for metadata to provide a full audit trail, efficient querying and file storage, ensuring data integrity, interoperability with existing open-source tools and across multiple datasets to support data sharing and integration.
 We determined that adapting the variant call format (VCF) 9 was a convenient and constructive solution to address these issues.
 We provide evidence demonstrating how the VCF meets our requirements and showcase the capabilities of this medium (Table 1).